What is it and how much is it going to cost me?

 You must pay LTT if you buy a property or land over a certain price in Wales.

-The current LTT threshold is £250,000 for residential properties purchased at the main rates and £225,000 for non-residential land and properties.
+The current LTT threshold is £180,000 for residential properties (if you do no own another property) and £225,000 for non-residential land and property.

 There are different rules if you already own one or more residential properties and you may need to pay the higher residential rates.
 However, if you’re replacing your main residence the higher rates may not apply.